novahub-network/.github/CONTRIBUTING.md

 ## 🗺️ How Our Organization is Structured

-Our organization uses a "monorepo" model to group related code, making it easier to develop and test features atomically.
+Our organization uses a **Federated Monorepo model** to group related code, making it easier to develop and test features atomically.

 1.  **`ecosystem-core`**: **The Core Monorepo.** This is the "heart" that runs the entire system.
 It contains our central `/api` (Gateway), `/auth` (Identity), `/app` (Dashboard), and `/website` (Docs).
 2.  **Horizontal Enabler Monorepos** (e.g., `novahub`, `novafin`, `novabalance`): **The Foundational Services.** These are the cross-cutting, shared services (like finance, or auditing) that all sectors consume.